agmcleod/website/_drafts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 }
 ```

 We need to add the table_name attribute in this case, cause the type does not match our table name here.
+Otherwise the only parameter we really care about is the body, so we add that as a field.

 Now back in our test.